 Another helpful way to segment your emails is by behavior.
 Email marketing software with automation or “drip marketing” tools will help you do this much more easily.
 If a donor gave a big gift on #GivingTuesday, you don’t want to send them an email asking for another donation just a few days later, do you?
 Segmenting your lists and sending your year-end kick-off emails at strategic times can fend off the dreaded “donor fatigue” and help you see greater returns on your email efforts.

 Use Mightycause’s Supporters pages

 Did you know that you have a tool that will help you segment your email lists available right now?
 For free?
-Mightycause has given all nonprofits free access to our Premium fundraising tools throughout the end of the year.
+Mightycause has given all nonprofits free access to our Advanced fundraising tools throughout the end of the year.
 That means you can start using our donor records by clicking Supporters on your nonprofit’s dashboard.

 You’ll be able to view and download a dashboard of all of your donors and people who’ve organized fundraisers for your nonprofit.